Twisting, ladder graphs and A-polynomials: Background

 \subsection{Combinatorial tools}

 In this section we recall definitions and results from combinatorics that will be used in Section~\ref{sec:results}.
-A \textit{ladder graph} is a graph on $2n$ vertices arranged in two rows of $n$ vertices, with edges connecting adjacent vertices in each row and column.
+A \textit{ladder graph} $L_r$, informally, is the graph that resembles a ladder with $r$ rungs.
+More formally, it is a graph on $2r$ vertices arranged in two rows of $r$ vertices, with edges connecting adjacent vertices in each row and column.
 A \textit{weighted graph} is a graph in which each edge is assigned a number or variable, called a \textit{weight}.
 A \textit{perfect matching} of a graph $G$ is a subset $S$ of edges in $G$ such that each vertex belongs to exactly one edge in $S$ (see Figure~\ref{fig:perfectmatching} for an example).
 The \textit{weight} $w(S)$ of a perfect matching is defined to be the product of the weights of its constituent edges.

 In a perfect matching of a ladder graph, if one horizontal edge is included, then the horizontal edge directly above or below it must also be included.
 Notice that a perfect matching of a ladder graph is completely determined by which pairs of horizontal edges are contained in the perfect matching.
 Moreover, adjacent horizontal edges cannot be simultaneously included.
-Choosing a perfect matching of a $2\times n$ ladder graph is therefore equivalent to choosing a subset of the integers $\left[1,n-1\right]$ without choosing any consecutive integers.
+Choosing a perfect matching of the ladder graph $L_r$ is therefore equivalent to choosing a subset of the integers $\left[1,r-1\right]$ without choosing any consecutive integers.

-With this in mind we have the following combinatorial result, which is an important piece in a later proof. \begin{theorem}[Musiker \& Propp, Theorem 3 of~\cite{MP06}] The number of ways to choose a subset ${S\subset \{1,2,\dots, 2n-1\}}$ such that $S$ contains $\emph{a}$ odd elements, $\emph{b}$ even elements, and no consecutive elements is
+With this in mind we have the following combinatorial result, which is an important piece in a later proof. \begin{theorem}[Musiker \& Propp, Theorem 3 of~\cite{MP06}] The number of ways to choose a subset ${S\subset \{1,2,\dots, 2r-1\}}$ such that $S$ contains $\emph{a}$ odd elements, $\emph{b}$ even elements, and no consecutive elements is

-\end{theorem} \begin{remark} This differs from the statement in~\cite{MP06} in the following ways: we require only the first of the two cases (where $N$ is odd), and we replace $n$ with $n-1$, $q$ with $a$, and $r$ with $b$. \end{remark}
+\end{theorem} \begin{remark} This differs from the statement in~\cite{MP06} in the following ways: we require only the first of the two cases (where Musiker and Propp's $N$ is odd), and we replace their $n$, $q$, and $r$ with $r-1$, $a$, and $b$, respectively. \end{remark}